wSwanepoel199/-Parity-Supported-Living-Backend/README.md

 PORT: the port for the server to use

 DATABASE_URL: The uri for database intended to be used with the server, a PostgreSQL database is recommended

+FRONT_END: A list of front end URLs for CORS, each url should be seperated by a ', '
 ```

 Once these values have been defined in your .env you can follow the steps in Starting the Server below.